Updated November 2018

 Any speaker with a physical line in can generally be connected to a smart home device, though you may have to wake the speaker up periodically to make sure it actually makes noise when you talk to your smart home device.
 The only speakers we tested without physical line ins are the two Sonos Speakers.

-Sonos and Bose both offer Alexa skills that allow them to work seamlessly with Alexa devices.
-The new Sonos One also has Alexa built-in.
+All Sonos and Bose speakers offer Alexa skills that allow them to work seamlessly with Alexa devices.
+The Sonos ONE and our Editors' Choice winner, the Bose Home Speaker 500, also have Alexa built-in.

 Both Sonos and Bose also claim to be in the process of creating Google Home friendly software, but neither company has given a firm date on that release.